wuwenshan/BIUM/README.md

 http://dac.lip6.fr/master/bium-2018-2019/.

-You can find here a project in Business Intelligence
+You can find here a project in Business Intelligence using Pentaho